remoteintech/remote-jobs/company-profiles/evrone.md

 ## Remote status

-Most of the company stuff is remote
+Most of the company staff is remote.

 ## Region